 Consequently, the Authority requested comments from all stakeholders on potential changes to the current ESS application enrollment flow, including whether and how existing application processes, forms, and data requirements should be simplified to make the ESS Program less complex for developers by reducing the administrative burden and application timelines.
 Notice, Aug.
 11, 2023, pp. 3-4.
-Moreover, the Authority noted the successful development of an Application Process Working Group last year in Docket No. 22-08-02 to streamline the RRES Program enrollment flow, thereby resulting

-5 The November 6, 2023 Proposed Final Decision in this proceeding was intended to provide this runway.
-Any implication otherwise was unintentional. in the Authority's approval of various changes to better align the RRES application process with programmatic goals.
+Moreover, the Authority noted the successful development of an Application Process Working Group last year in Docket No. 22-08-02 to streamline the RRES Program enrollment flow, thereby resulting in the Authority's approval of various changes to better align the RRES application process with programmatic goals.
 Decision, Feb.
 8, 2022.
 Docket No 22-08-02, Annual Residential Renewable Solutions Program Review - Year 2; Id.
 Therefore, the Authority also requested comments on whether a similar approach would help resolve potential application barriers for the ESS Program.
 Notice, Aug.
 11, 2023, pp. 3-4.